RobTillaart/ADG2128_RT/README.md

 The library is **NOT** tested with hardware yet.
 Feedback is welcome.

 This library is to use an ADG2128 8x12 cross-point matrix switch from a microcontroller.
-That means the ADG2128 device implements a matrix of switches of 8 rows and 12 columns.
+That means the ADG2128 device implements a matrix of switches of 12 rows (X) and 8 columns (Y).
 Every row has a switch to every column, which can be on or off.
+In total this makes 96 switches.

 The device can operate in two modi, direct (transparent) or latched (delayed) mode.
 In the first setting a switch will be visible immediately, while the latch mode